Skip to main content

 More high-quality examples may help increase performance

-Examples in the training dataset should be similar to the requests at inference time
+Examples in the training dataset should be similar to the requests at

 The dataset should contain a diverse set of examples